mopidy/mopidy/docs/releasing.rst

 Post-release
 ------------

 #.
-To prepare for further development, merge the ``master`` branch back into
+To prepare for further development, merge the ``main`` branch back into
    the ``develop`` branch and push it to GitHub::

     git checkout develop
-    git merge master
+    git merge main
     git push origin develop

 #.
 Make sure the new tag is built by